There is a space between stimulus and response

 Yoga was a way for me to cultivate awareness.
 Practicing each week gave me the opportunity to get to know my body better.
 What it liked, what it didn't.
 How my left side felt different from the right.
 The attention I paid to myself in the classroom started to effect my awareness outside of class.
 Pretty soon, my posture improved while folding laundry, I could transform my hip pain while running, and my scoliosis was no longer a limiting factor.

-Our studio style incorporates functional movement, calisthenics, Pilates, acrobatics, traditional dance fundamentals, mindful movement, goofing off, and various yoga styles including Power, Ashtanga/Vinyasa, Budokon, and Bikram.
+Our studio style incorporates functional movement, calisthenics, Pilates, acrobatics, traditional dance fundamentals, mindful movement, goofing off, and various yoga styles including Power and Vinyasa.

 We try to offer something for everyone.
 Classes can be modified to suit beginning yogis and yoginis, or the more advanced practitioner.
 Check out our schedule for more details.